arunghosh/arunghosh.github.io/content/posts/2020-05-01---chatbot-backend-design.md

 1. Use an existing platforms like [Yellow Messenger](https://yellowmessenger.com/), [Dialogflow](https://dialogflow.com/) or
 2. Create a custom chatbot from scratch

-I choose the later.
+I choose the latter.
 Why?
 Because it gives you
 - More flexibility
 - More learning opportunity
 - More Challenge